murphye/agent-skills-customer-service/README.md

 ### LangGraph

-The skill can also be served via LangGraph for use with web-based chat UIs (e.g., [Agent Chat](https://agentchat.vercel.app)).
+The skill can also be served via LangGraph (via Deep Agents) for use with web-based chat UIs (e.g., [Agent Chat](https://agentchat.vercel.app)).

 1. Install the LangGraph CLI with the required dependencies: